-So without further ado, our top three exercises for gaining overall mass are (just remember to read our bulking guide next for further tips to achieve your goals):
+So without further ado, our top exercises for gaining overall mass are:

 Kicking off with the legs day favourite, or most likely not as recent Instagram trends would suggest as far too many of the new age ‘gym bro’s’ seem to be skipping legs altogether!

 Squats work your core, lower back, glutes and primarily your quads and hamstrings if done correctly.
-This makes them one of the most all round beneficial lower body moves going.
+This makes them one of the most all-around beneficial lower body moves going.

 If you’re looking to upgrade your wheels this should be your first stop.
 One thing to note with squats is that often, far too much emphasis is put on how much weight you can move.